dboddie-canonical-work/disgorged-docs/gtk3-applications.rst

 Layouts
 ~~~~~~~

-The final section uses `Snap layouts <snap-layouts.md>`__ to make the *gjs* executable appear in the correct location within the snap:
+The final section uses :ref:`Snap layouts <snap-layouts>` to make the *gjs* executable appear in the correct location within the snap:

 .. code:: yaml